fsvreddit/trending-tattler/README.md

 ![Example notification](https://raw.githubusercontent.com/fsvreddit/trending-tattler/main/doc_images/discord.png)

+If Suppress Embeds is turned off, Discord may include an embed with a preview of the post.
+You can force this off if you wish with this option.

 ### Report

 If enabled, this will report the post, making it obvious in the modqueue that the post has hit the high traffic feed.